Overseas (Ken Carson song): Reception

 For HotNewHipHop, Andrews felt Carson's flow and "vivid rhymes" were able give the track a distinctive approach; he also called the single's cover art "gruesome".
 Complex's Joshua Espinoza called the song "catchy", while Hypebeast's Elaina Bernstein said the track "finds [Carson] in his zone".
 Preezy Brown of Vibe considered it a standout from the deluxe edition of A Great Chaos, writing that it "garner[s] a favorable approval rating".
 Rolling Stone included the track in their weekly "Songs You Need to Know" list and XXL added it in their list of the week's best new hip-hop songs.
 Grant Rindner of the latter magazine called the track "a fitting introduction to the world of Ken Carson".
+In 2026, Complex listed "Overseas" as Carson's greatest song, calling it a crossover anthem and praising its hook.

 "Overseas" was Carson's first song to enter the Billboard Hot 100.
 It peaked at number 79 on the chart dated April 27, 2024.
 In its opening week, it earned 6.9 million streams in the United States.
 On Billboard's Hot R&B/Hip-Hop Songs, the track debuted at number 34.
 It peaked at number 13 on Recorded Music NZ's New Zealand Hot Singles chart dated April 19.
 On the Canadian Hot 100, it peaked at number 93 on the chart dated April 27.
 The song was certified Platinum in the United States by the Recording Industry Association of America (RIAA) on August 28, 2025.